Building An Educational Foundation…

 Mrs. Sparks came in 1944-45.
 She impressed her students because she kept long willow sticks in the corner of her classroom, and she wasn’t afraid to use them.
 Mr. Gamble came around 1947-1948.

-Some of the other teachers at Skull Valley School over the years have been Mr. Friday, Mr. & Mrs. McCall, Mr. & Mrs. Brennan, Mrs. Pearson, Mr. Glass, Mrs. Palmer, Mrs. Adams, Bob Ellis, Kay Dean, Jane Ryan, Tracy Evans, Jim Sexton, Dick Bowerman, Darla Jay, Mrs. Branson, Patty Rummage, Mike McCrady, Cyndee Sparks, Gina Winther, Barbara Edgmon, Tara Fusillo, Vicki Hilliker, Sue Isaacson, Diana Frost, Deborah Salcedo, and currently Talitha Oberlander, and Susan Stubbs.
+Some of the other teachers at Skull Valley School over the years have been Mr. Friday, Mr. & Mrs. McCall, Mr. & Mrs. Brennan, Mrs. Pearson, Mr. Glass, Mrs. Palmer, Mrs. Adams, Bob Ellis, Kay Dean, Jane Ryan, Tracy Evans, Jim Sexton, Dick Bowerman, Darla Jay, Mrs. Branson, Patty Rummage, Mike McCrady, Cyndee Sparks, Gina Winther, Barbara Edgmon, Vicki Hilliker, Sue Isaacson, Diana Frost, Deborah Salcedo, and currently Talitha Oberlander, Michelle McFarland, Tommaso Grimaldi, and Tara Fusillo.

 Our kindergarten Aide, Raquel Martinez, recently retired after 34 years of service to our school.